Death row inmate who acted as own attorney seeks new trial

 Howard Willis was sentenced to death in 2010 for the murders of teenage newlyweds, 17-year-old Adam Chrismer and 16-year-old Samantha Leming Chrismer, both of Chickamauga, Georgia.
 The boy’s head and hands were found by fishermen in Boone Lake in northeastern Tennessee in October 2002.
 The bodies of both teens were found a few days later in a storage unit rented by Willis’ mother in Johnson City.

-Willis burned through nine lawyers before the judge ruled that he would have to represent himself, accusing him of sowing conflict with his attorneys in an effort to avoid a trial.
+Willis had nine lawyers before the judge ruled that he would have to represent himself, accusing him of sowing conflict with his attorneys in an effort to avoid a trial.
 Willis’ current attorneys say that characterization is unfair.

 Representing himself at trial, Willis claimed that he was set up and that there was no evidence tying him to the murder weapon.
 The jury found otherwise and sentenced him to death.